T3KScarecrow/Alagaesia-Wiki/Alagaesia/The Book/The Book.md

 "Ur - yes.
 The MoAH has paid for a carriage, well, it's more of a wagon, and a single horse.
 I presume you all have your own packs or such..?
 If not, there is a little wiggle room in the MoAH's budget for everyone to buy some extra supplies tomorrow before we set out."
 Lyric explained, giving questioning looks to the booth.
 "I'm all set, I believe."
 Natalie confirmed.
 "As am I." Gabriel nodded.
+Eventually, the food came, and it was exquisite.
+Maybe it was in comparison to the recent meals the party had had over the past weeks, or maybe the best thing about the tavern was its kitchen.
+Either way, Natalie, Gabriel, Wiate, and Lyric all warfed